Alemato/Banking-Micro-SOA-System/README.md

 4. **Bancomat Service**
     - Type: SOAP Service Provider
-    - Responsibilities: Manages ATM operations and related transactions.
-Handles data persistence using a database to store ATM information and transactions.
+   - Responsibilities: Manage ATM-related operations and transactions.
+It handles data persistence using a database to save ATM information and related transactions.
     - Operations:
         - `CreateBancomat`
         - `GetBancomatDetails`